cs3110/textbook/src/chapters/preface/install.md

 Then go back to the OPAM initialization step in the instructions way above, and proceed forward.
 Be extra careful to use the exact OPAM commands given above;
 sometimes mistakes occur when parts of them are omitted.
-Finally, redo the double check: reboot and see whether utop still works.
+Finally, redo the
+double-check: reboot and see whether utop still works.

 ```{important}
 You want to get to the point where utop immediately works after a reboot,